Temporary gentlemen: Analysis

 On the whole, the temporary gentlemen seem to have been accepted by the regular army officers and performed adequately on the battlefield.
 Some temporary gentlemen experienced difficulties when posted to British East Africa, as the askaris there viewed them as "low-class masters" inferior to regular army officers.
 Temporary gentlemen lacked the military experience of their colleagues with pre-war service, but in some circumstances, this was regarded as an advantage.
-A pre-war regular, Sergeant J. F. Lucy of the Royal Irish Rifles, noted that "the New Army leaders, a large number of whom were practical businessmen with no time for obsolete customs ... [showed] an unexpected flair for fighting, brought critical and well-trained minds to bear on every aspect of the war, and won not our respect, but our admiration".
+A pre-war regular, Sergeant John Francis Lucy of the Royal Irish Rifles, noted that "the New Army leaders, a large number of whom were practical businessmen with no time for obsolete customs ... [showed] an unexpected flair for fighting, brought critical and well-trained minds to bear on every aspect of the war, and won not our respect, but our admiration".
 E. S. Turner, in his 1956 history of the British officer, considered that the temporary gentlemen were good leaders of New Army men, particularly as they often lacked the benefit of experienced NCOs which pre-war officers had relied on.

 It was rare for temporary gentlemen to be appointed as commanding officers.
 During the war as a whole, only 8 per cent of those appointed to command infantry battalions (as lieutenant-colonels) had no pre-war service; though, by September 1918, 22 per cent of infantry battalions were commanded by such men.
 The command of regular army battalions was almost exclusively given to officers with permanent commissions.
 There was consensus amongst those responsible for senior appointments that temporary gentlemen were not suitable candidates for general officer positions.
 Almost all British First World War generals were drawn from the ranks of the pre-war regular army, together with a few Territorial Force officers.